HomeOnMars/pyCSL2HMapGen/README.md

     and the scale (1.0 means to scale 57kmx57km, while 2.0 means 1:2, i.e. mapping 115kmx115km real-world to 57kmx57km in-game.)

 #### Step 2: Download the height map data.
-I personally download data from JAXA's ALOS Global Digital Surface Model ( https://www.eorc.jaxa.jp/ALOS/en/dataset/aw3d30/aw3d30_e.htm )
+E.g. from JAXA's ALOS Global Digital Surface Model ( https://www.eorc.jaxa.jp/ALOS/en/dataset/aw3d30/aw3d30_e.htm )
-Data from other sources should work too, but no guarantees.
+Data from other sources should work too, but I haven't tested.
 You only need to grab the data that covers the area you are interested in.
 If you download data from JAXA, you will need to register for their website, **and supply them your name, company, email address** etc. personal information.
-But hey, at least they don't ask for your credit card number!
-Make sure to read their *terms of service* too.
+(At least they don't ask for your credit card number, unlike mapbox :-/ ) Make sure to read their *terms of service* too.
 Their data are free-to-use but **you need to acknowledge your use of their data** in the final product by adding a line states that:
-"The original data used for this product have been supplied by JAXA's ALOS Global Digital Surface Model "ALOS World 3D - 30m" (AW3D30)"
+'The original data used for this product have been supplied by JAXA's ALOS Global Digital Surface Model "ALOS World 3D - 30m" (AW3D30)'

 #### Step 3: Download & set the parameters of the script here.
 Use `git clone` or whatever method to download this